Senate Research Ethics Committee Information

 Terms of Reference

-- To consider the ethical implications of all research, experiments, investigations and procedures involving human participants, or animal subjects carried out in the institution or under the auspices of City.
+- To consider the ethical implications of all research, experiments, investigations and procedures involving human participants, or animal subjects carried out in the University or under the auspices of the University.

-- To consider the ethical implications arising from research projects collecting, using and/or storing personal data carried out in the institution or under the auspices of City.
+- To consider the ethical implications arising from research projects collecting, using and/or storing personal data carried out in the University or under the auspices of the University.

-- In connection with the above, to approve statements of practice for routine and emergency clinical procedures and other research, experiments, investigations and procedures routinely undertaken by appropriate departments of City.
+- In connection with the above, to approve statements of practice for routine and emergency clinical procedures and other research, experiments, investigations and procedures routinely undertaken by appropriate departments of the University.

-- To set standards, propose and review policy on the ethical conduct of research throughout City.
+- To set standards, propose and review policy on the ethical conduct of research throughout the University.

 - To approve School/Departmental delegation frameworks and procedures relating to research ethics.